-What is Connecticut’s trauma-informed approach, CONCEPT?
+What is Connecticut’s trauma-informed approach?

 Generating statewide stakeholder support

 DCF’s initial approach to developing a trauma-informed system of care was intentionally multi-pronged and integrated into a network of state partnerships.
 DCF leaders knew they had to gain support from stakeholders both internally (administration and staff) and externally (private providers, schools, and other agencies).
 A previously established steering committee assessed community readiness and secured community feedback by meeting with and listening to families, faith-based organizations, and grassroots groups across the state.
 The meetings and feedback helped inform the development of CONCEPT.
 Four workgroups were established to support rollout and implementation: Screening and Workforce Development; Learning Collaboratives; Policy and Procedures; and Data and Evaluation.

 Due to the diversity and volume of staff and stakeholders that needed to be engaged, cross-training was key.
 Everyone — commissioners, program managers, providers, constituents, and family advocates — received consistent trauma-informed training.
 In 2012, DCF began requiring comprehensive trauma training using the National Child Traumatic Stress Network’s Child Welfare Trauma Training Toolkit, which is now a pre-service requirement for all new staff.
 The Child Health and Development Institute established a learning collaborative to bridge gaps and build a common language between DCF and its community partners about trauma-informed care.
 Designated “trauma champions” provided information to the community through local meetings and communications, and promoted trauma‐informed care and activities within DCF offices.